-Each year in the United States, thousands people are killed or seriously injured due to intersection accidents.
-Pedestrians, motorists and bicyclists are all at an increased risk for injury or death while passing through an intersection.
+Each year in the United States, thousands of people are killed or seriously injured due to intersection accidents.
+Pedestrians, motorists, and bicyclists are all at an increased risk for injury or death while passing through an intersection.

 - Yield to pedestrians: When you are turning left and the light is green, it does not mean it is safe to go.
 Look twice before proceeding – pedestrians have the right of way.

 - Do not try to beat yellow lights: As long as you are not fully confident that you are within a reasonable distance, do not pass through an intersection on a yellow light.

 - Watch out for red light runners: Even if you have the right of way, look before proceeding to make sure there is no one running a red light from the other direction.